puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Specifies the type of threshold that, when exceeded, triggers spillover.
 Available settings function as follows:

-* CONNECTION - Spillover occurs when the number of client connections exceeds the threshold.
+* 'CONNECTION' - Spillover occurs when the number of client connections exceeds the threshold.
-* DYNAMICCONNECTION - Spillover occurs when the number of client connections at the virtual server exceeds the sum of the maximum client (Max Clients) settings for bound services.
+* 'DYNAMICCONNECTION' - Spillover occurs when the number of client connections at the virtual server exceeds the sum of the maximum client (Max Clients) settings for bound services.
 Do not specify a spillover threshold for this setting, because the threshold is implied by the Max Clients settings of bound services.
-* BANDWIDTH - Spillover occurs when the bandwidth consumed by the virtual server's incoming and outgoing traffic exceeds the threshold.
+* 'BANDWIDTH' - Spillover occurs when the bandwidth consumed by the virtual server's incoming and outgoing traffic exceeds the threshold.
-* HEALTH - Spillover occurs when the percentage of weights of the services that are UP drops below the threshold.
+* 'HEALTH' - Spillover occurs when the percentage of weights of the services that are UP drops below the threshold.
 For example, if services svc1, svc2, and svc3 are bound to a virtual server, with weights 1, 2, and 3, and the spillover threshold is 50%, spillover occurs if svc1 and svc3 or svc2 and svc3 transition to DOWN.
-* NONE - Spillover does not occur.
+* 'NONE' - Spillover does not occur.

 #####`spillover_persistence`